PetersNeuroLab/PetersLab_demos/README.md

 These are demo scripts to learn how to work with lab infrastructure and data.

-Start with plab_data_demo, then move on to demos relevant to your project.
+Start with `plab_data_demo`, then move on to demos relevant to your project.
 If directions are unclear, ask Andy - these demos are a work in progress.

 When you finish a section or demo, go over the code with Andy.